 Does Unito transfer data internationally?

 The GDPR imposes restrictions on transferring data outside the EU and prohibits the export of personal data outside of the EU to non-EU recipients unless the export meets certain criteria.
-Unito is hosted on Amazon Web Services in the United States, which is certified under the EU-US Privacy Shield.
-Customer support operations are performed in Canada, which is recognized by the EU as providing adequate protection.
+Unito is hosted on Amazon Web Services in the United States and customer support operations are performed in Canada, which is recognized by the EU as providing adequate protection.

 Who should I contact if I have questions regarding GDPR or my personal data?

 Please contact us for more information.